shiwano/typhen/README.md

 ### Custom Primitive Types

-If you want to use custom primitive types in the typhen environment, you can define the interface which was extended from `TyphenPrimitiveType` in your definitions.
+If you want to use a custom primitive type, define the interface which is extended from the `TyphenPrimitiveType` in your definitions.
+Then the typhen will parse the interface as a primitive symbol.
 By default, the typhen has prepared the following primitive types in the [lib.typhen.d.ts](./lib.typhen.d.ts).

 #### integer